-We were awarded Council of the Year 2013, received a good grading from Ofsted following our inspection in May/June 2016 and our social workers enjoy a comprehensive package of benefits, and the commitment and support you need to flourish and develop your career.
+We were awarded Council of the Year 2013, received a good grading from Ofsted following our inspection in December 2019 and our social workers enjoy a comprehensive package of benefits, and the commitment and support you need to flourish and develop your career.

 What we look for:

-You’ll need to demonstrate an interest in working with children and their families, and show us that you can manage the support they need to achieve better outcomes.
-We’ll expect you to be enthusiastic about child development and multi-agency partnerships, and it’s essential that you become registered with the HCPC by September 2019 to commence the Social Worker ASYE programme.
+You’ll need to demonstrate an interest in working with children and their families and show us that you can manage the support they need to achieve better outcomes.
+We’ll expect you to be enthusiastic about child development and multi-agency partnerships, and it’s essential that you become registered with Social Work England by October/ November 2021 to commence the Social Worker ASYE programme.

-All applicants should be a competent computer user, able to produce formal reports and case notes, and also know and understand:
+All applicants should be a competent computer user, able to produce formal reports and case notes, know and understand:

 - Social Work theory and practice in relation to children and young people

 - The Children Act 1989 and other relevant legislation and guidance, including the Assessment Framework